SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 »⟮An antonym⟯« is ⟮＿a lexemic unit l1＿⟯ with ⟮＿a sememe＿⟯ with ⟮c_;the opposite meaning⟯ to ⟮c-;＿a lexemic unit l2＿⟯'s ⟮＿sememe＿⟯.
 ⟮＿An antonym＿⟯ may be ⟮＿an antonym⎵distinct general⎵＿⟯ or ⟮＿an auto-antonym⎵general⎵＿⟯.
-»⟮An antonym⎵distinct general⎵⟯« is an antonym where the two lexemic units do not share a pronunciation/spelling.
+»⟮An antonym⎵distinct general⎵⟯« is ⟮＿an antonym＿⟯ where ⟮the two ＿lexemic units＿⟯ ⟮do not share⟯ ⟮a pronunciation/spelling⟯.
-»⟮An auto-antonym⎵general⎵⟯« is an antonym where the two lexemic units do not share a pronunciation/spelling.
+»⟮An auto-antonym⎵general⎵⟯« is ⟮＿an antonym＿⟯ where ⟮the two ＿lexemic units＿⟯ ⟮share⟯ ⟮a pronunciation/spelling⟯.
-»⟮An antonym⎵distinct strong/weak⎵⟯« is an antonym⎵distinct general⎵ where both/at least one of the pronunication/spelling are different.
+»⟮An antonym⎵distinct strong/weak⎵⟯« is ⟮＿an antonym⎵distinct general⎵＿⟯ where ⟮both/at least one⟯ of ⟮the pronunication/spelling⟯ are ⟮different⟯.
-»⟮An auto-antonym⎵strong/weak⎵⟯« is an auto-antonym⎵general⎵ where both/at least one of the pronunication/spelling are the same.
+»⟮An auto-antonym⎵strong/weak⎵⟯« is ⟮＿an auto-antonym⎵general⎵＿⟯ where ⟮both/at least one⟯ of ⟮the pronunication/spelling⟯ are ⟮the same⟯.

 ### hynyms